Georgia Chevalier Association

 Joining a Chevalier Court

-Georgia currently has two Chevalier Courts in operation.
-The Leon P. Edmondson Court of Chevaliers serves the Atlanta Metropolitan Area, and the Lester Michels Court of Chevaliers serves the Savannah Metropolitan Area.
+Georgia currently has three Chevalier Courts in operation.
+The Leon P. Edmondson Court of Chevaliers serves the Atlanta Metropolitan Area, the Lester Michels Court of Chevaliers serves the Savannah Metropolitan Area, and the Rex D. Chilton Court of Chevaliers serves the Dahlonega and North Georgia Mountains Area.
 In order to join a Court of Chevaliers in Georgia, the petitioner must be a Chevalier in good standing for the lesser of three years or since being invested as a Chevalier.
 "Good Standing" is defined as participating in a Chevalier Observance each year on (or about) November 8 and completing a minimum of 10 hours of service to DeMolay each year.

 Petitioner must have been invested with the Chevalier Degree in the State of Georgia or hold permanent residence in the State of Georgia.
 Petitioner cannot be a member of another Chevalier Court (in this or any other jurisdiction).
 No Chevalier who meets these requirements will be turned down for membership in a Court of Chevaliers in Georgia.
 There are no monetary fees associated with joining a Court of Chevaliers in Georgia.